 Well, yes.
 July tends to come six months after January.
-All agree that little has been done to help the 1.5 million Haitians rendered homeless by the January earthquake.
-So why pick July 12th as a milestone?
-Why not May 27th, or August 10th, for example?
+All agree that little has been done to help 1.5 million Haitians who have been rendered homeless by the earthquake in January 2010.
+So why pick July 12 as a milestone?
+Why not May 27, or August 10, for example?

 Thankfully, the recent press campaign, which I can only categorize as

 “Show me the money!”